jarmokivekas/tuamk-thesis/doc/overview.md

 in the application's standard.
 Out-of-spec signals can be rejected and ignored.

-Simplified measurement of the RF energy on present on a band can be done on on attenuated version of the signal, in order to set the receiver's gain to an appropriate level and protect the monitoring system from damage caused by high-power signals.
+Simplified measurement of the RF energy on present on a band can be done on attenuated version of the signal to set the receiver's gain to an appropriate level and protect the monitoring system from damage caused by high-power signals.

 This added level of protection may come at the expense of performance, as sensing the power of a band and setting the receiver gain before tuning the radio peripheral to the band in question will some amount time.
-This additional time can accumulate if the system is used to scan a wide band of spectrum by constantly re-tuning the radio peripheral, making each full scan take significantly longer.
+This time can accumulate if the system is used to scan a wide band of spectrum by constantly re-tuning the radio peripheral, making each full scan take longer.